rogchap/v8go/README.md

 1) The build is not yet triggered automatically.
 To trigger it manually, go to the [V8 Build](https://github.com/rogchap/v8go/actions?query=workflow%3A%22V8+Build%22) Github Action, Select "Run workflow", and select your pushed branch eg. `v8_upgrade/<v8-version>`.
-1) Once built, this should open 2 PRs against your branch to add the `libv8.a` for Linux and macOS; merge these PRs into your branch.
+1) Once built, this should open 3 PRs against your branch to add the `libv8.a` for Linux (for x86_64) and macOS for x86_64 and arm64; merge these PRs into your branch.
 You are now ready to raise the PR against `master` with the latest version of V8.

 ### Flushing after C/C++ standard library printing for debugging